-Oklahoma’s resources predictions also depend on no dramatic changes to groundwater aquifers, on which the state’s lakes depend.
-The state is cautious to depend to heavily on fragile groundwater systems as a major source of supply.
-The Arbuckle Simson aquifer, in south central Oklahoma, is not replenished by other streams and could take hundreds of years to recharge.
+Oklahoma’s resource predictions also depend on no dramatic changes to groundwater aquifers, on which the state’s lakes depend.
+The state is cautious to depend too heavily on fragile groundwater systems as a major source of supply.
+The Arbuckle Simson aquifer, in south-central Oklahoma, is not replenished by other streams and could take hundreds of years to recharge.

 Mining in Aquifers

-Another industry in Oklahoma that impacts large amounts of water is probably less well-known – rock mining.
+Despite the stresses placed on Oklahoma’s water supply and the uncertainty surrounding its future management, several large industries in the state depend on large amounts of water to operate.
+One such industry is rock mining.
 Particularly, limestone.
 Oklahoma has limestone so good, it is used in toothpaste.
-Companies from across the country and around the world take advantage of the state’s high quality rocks and loose regulatory network.
+Companies from across the country and around the world take advantage of the state’s high-quality rocks and loose regulatory network.

 Today, Oklahoma is increasingly concerned that there are only 10-15 years of quarry production left in the existing mines.
-The have begun installing and planning new mines, including about a dozen near the Arbuckle-Simpson Aquifer.
-Arbuckle-Simpson is probably the state’s most sensitive water resource.
+They have begun installing and planning new mines, including about a dozen near the Arbuckle-Simpson Aquifer.
+As previously noted, the Arbuckle-Simpson a sensitive water resource – likely the state’s most vulnerable.

-Mining also requires moving large amounts of water.
-The area surrounding the Arbuckle-Simpson Aquifer is dotted with abandoned quarries that have filled with crystal clear groundwater that is, ironically, in the way.
+Mining requires moving large amounts of water.
+The area surrounding the Arbuckle-Simpson Aquifer is dotted with abandoned quarries which have filled with crystal clear groundwater that is – ironically – in the way.
 These holes need to remain dry during the mining process.

 Oklahoma has relatively few regulations regarding mining in aquifers and no severance taxes.
 There is no limit on how deep into the aquifer the companies can mine.
 As far as how much water mining operations will need to relocate or how much they have relocated in the past, operators don’t have to account for that either.

-Oklahoma’s major water concern is that demand is largest when supply is lowest, and drought only exacerbates this imbalance.
+Another industry adding stress to the state’s water budget is agriculture, where demand is largest when supply is lowest.
+Drought only exacerbates this imbalance.
 The state’s farmland is almost entirely dependent on rainfall, so agriculture production has been directly impacted by the drought.

 The U.S. Department of Agriculture issued disaster declarations which make available low-interest loans to farmers in the entire state of Oklahoma in 2013.
 The OWRB expects that crop irrigation will generate the largest increases in water demand over the next 50 years.

-As pressing as Oklahoma’s water troubles are, the most recognizable environmental story in the state’s relationship with natural gas.
+Natural gas is the last major pressure on Oklahoma’s water supply I will talk about here.
+The industry is also the most recognizable environmental struggle.
 Oklahoma has gained national attention for the impact of natural gas drilling on earthquake activity inside the state.
 Prior to 2008, Oklahoma had 2-5 earthquakes that were magnitude 3 or greater each year.
 By 2014, Oklahoma had more big earthquakes than California.
 And in 2015, the state experienced roughly 900 such earthquakes.

 Natural gas production also uses a substantial amount of water – ranging from 1.5 million to 16 million gallons of water per well.
 The water used ends up highly contaminated and must be restored.
 Usually, it is injected into the ground.
 This is called wastewater injection.

-Scientists from U.S. Geological Survey have found evidence that the increase is due to wastewater injection, which is used in both conventional drilling and fracking.
-Five Thirty-Eight has put together a great piece on this research and addresses why natural gas production has had such a major impact on Oklahoma, while other, more intensely drilled states, such as North Dakota, have not experienced similar consequences.
+Scientists from U.S. Geological Survey found evidence that the increase in earthquake activity is due to wastewater injection, which is used in both conventional drilling and fracking.
+Five Thirty-Eight has a great piece on this research and addresses why natural gas production has had such a major impact on Oklahoma, while other, more intensely drilled states, such as North Dakota, have not experienced similar consequences.
 [In short, “Oklahoma is positively lousy with fault lines.”]

-The Pawnee nation filed a lawsuit against several oil and gas companies in the final week of February, not long after we had made it home to Washington state.
-The Pawnee are accusing the companies of operating waste water injection sites which triggered a record high 5.8 magnitude earthquake in September 2016 and caused extensive damage to century-old tribal infrastructure.
+The Pawnee nation filed a lawsuit against several oil and gas companies in the final week of February.
+The Pawnee are accusing the companies of operating wastewater injection sites which triggered a record high 5.8 magnitude earthquake in September 2016 and caused extensive damage to century-old tribal infrastructure.
 The case will be brought in front of the tribe’s district court.
 This is the first “quake-related” lawsuit filed in a tribal court.

 Late in 2016, federal and state regulators expanded and modified emergency orders limiting oil and gas activity at the 67 disposal wells near the fault line that produced the 5.8 magnitude earthquake.

-It is worth questioning the rational of using such large amounts of water resources to produce a less valuable resource, particularly when wind energy is cheaper for Oklahoma to produce.
+It is worth questioning the rationale of using such large amounts of water resources to produce a less valuable resource, particularly when wind energy is cheaper for Oklahoma to produce.

-Unfortunately, it was impossible to capture this in a photograph driving beneath the somewhat ominous walls and I missed the opportunity on the highway.
+Unfortunately, it was impossible to capture this in a photograph driving beneath the somewhat ominous walls and I missed the opportunity on the raised highway.
 However, I have found these awesome graphics from Data USA, that depict wealth distribution inside Tulsa and OKC.
-The depth of the inequality seems to, at least, suggest, that Oklahoma’s natural gas boom has hardly served the state as a whole.
+The depth of the inequality seems to suggest that Oklahoma’s natural gas boom has not served the state equally.
 One can imagine the impacts of such inequality in monitoring an even more precious resource – water – under the same philosophies.